Muskogee, Oklahoma: Arts and culture

-Two feature films were shot in Muskogee through a tax incentive program offered by the state: Salvation (2007) and Denizen (2010).
-Writer and director J.A.
-Steel produced both films.

 Muskogee is home to The Castle of Muskogee.
 The Castle hosts Fourth of July Fireworks sales, a Halloween festival 'Haunted Castle', a drive-through Christmas Kingdom and indoor Castle Christmas experience, and the Oklahoma Renaissance Festival, founded in 1995.
 The Renaissance festival draws in tens of thousands each year, hosting jousts, dancing, vendors and other events.

-Muskogee Little Theatre (MLT) is part of its flourishing arts scene.
-It was established in 1972 at the former Sequoyah Elementary School.
-The theatre puts on up to eight shows per year including youth theatre, senior theatre, holiday shows, and general community productions.
-The theatre is also committed to education and development arts programs including Youth Theatre camp, voice lessons, mentorships, and weekend workshops.
+Muskogee Little Theatre was established in 1972, and performs eight shows per year.

 The City of Muskogee Foundation provides grants to community organizations and non-profit groups throughout the Muskogee community.

-The local paper, the Muskogee Phoenix, was founded in February 1888 when Oklahoma was still a territory, and continues to be published today.